czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

         - Otherwise, ???

-          - Any scalar multiple of a homogeneous point is the same homogenous point
+          - Any scalar multiple of a homogeneous point is the same homogeneous point

           - $$
             \begin{bmatrix}2\\4\\6\\2\end{bmatrix}\equiv\begin{bmatrix}1\\2\\3\\1\end{bmatrix}